In this section

 ready, although the next phases of the research will examine these links.

-findings from Phase 1 published in Pediatrics, the Official Journal
+Access our findings from Phase 1 published in Pediatrics, the Official Journal of American Paediatrics.

 seeks to identify any long-lasting effects of the extra visits on children's